rocketacademy/basics-sl-docs/day06-input-validation-html-css/README.md

 It is also a good opportunity to revise the differences between string and number operations again, by asking students what they can do with string values and what they can do with number values.
 Hint: `+` works differently on strings and numbers.

-**Question 2:** Run these 2 lines in the browser console.
+**Question 2:** Run these 2 lines in the Chrome Dev Tools console.
 What values are the result of these 2 statements?

 **Answer 2:** The first line gives `NaN`, and the second line gives the number `888`.

 Take the opportunity to ask students why the first line gives `NaN`.
 We are getting `NaN` because we are attempting to perform a number operation (multiplication) on the string `'papaya'`.

-**Question 3:** What does this program do?
+**Question 3:** Copy and paste the `main` function below this question into your starter code home page script.js.
+What does this program do?

 **Answer 3:** Checks what the user typed to make sure they typed a number.
 If they did, consider the user input to be a number in miles, and convert it to kilometres.
 If not, let the user know to input a number.